kristapsk/raspibolt-extras/joinmarket.md

 The latest release can be found on the Github page of the JoinMarket project.
 Make sure to read the Release Notes, as these can include important upgrade information. https://github.com/JoinMarket-Org/joinmarket-clientserver/releases

 If upgrading from pre-0.8.0 to a newer versions, note that default wallet type is changed from p2sh-p2wpkh nested segwit (Bitcoin addresses start with 3) to bech32 p2wpkh native segwit (Bitcoin addresses start with bc1).
 See [native segwit upgrade guide](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/NATIVE-SEGWIT-UPGRADE.md) for details.

+If upgrading from pre-0.8.1 to a newer versions, note that yield generator configuration has been moved from the yield generator script (e.g. `yg-privacyenhanced.py`) to a `joinmarket.cfg`, see [0.8.1 release notes](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/release-notes/release-notes-0.8.1.md).
+Backing up and then recreating a default `joinmarket.cfg` file is always a good idea for a new release; make sure to do it for this release, so that all default values and comments are populated.
+A couple of new config settings now exist, which you should take note of.

 All this must be done from "bitcoin" user.